llpeterson/direct/trend.md

 have these devices historically been closed and proprietary, but the vendors that sell them have typically bundled a broad and diverse collection of functionality in each.
-As a consequence, they have become expensive to build, complicated to operate, and extremely slow to change.
+As a consequence, they have become expensive to build, complicated to operate, and slow to change.

 In response, network operators are actively transitioning from these purpose-built appliances to open software running on commodity